ucc23/ucc/_clusters/pismis8.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
     Pismis 8 is a moderately populated, very dense object of very high C3 quality.
 It is very well-studied in the literature.
-This object shares a small percentage of members with 4 later reported entries.
+This object shares a very small percentage of members with 3 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 5.6